+- Must be at least 17 years old.

+- Must have a high school diploma or a G.E.D. certificate.

-- •Must present a birth certificate.
+- Must present a birth certificate.

-- •Must have a valid driver's license.
+- Must have a valid driver's license.

-- •Must have military discharge papers, if applicable.
+- Must have military discharge papers, if applicable.

-- •Must pass an aptitude test.
+- Must pass an aptitude test.

-- •Must pass a drug test.
+- Must pass a drug test.

+- Must pass a physical exam.